The West Highland Way

 The Way begins kindly just 20 minutes from the centre of Glasgow, gently undulating through woods and farmland, easing you in to the new demands of long-distance walking.
 As you stroll along the length of Loch Lomond’s celebrated wooded shore, lowland subtly transforms into Highland and rugged mountain grandeur begins to dominate the scene.

 The character of the Way becomes more serious as it climbs across the bleak, remote expanse of Rannoch Moor, skirting the entrance to Glen Coe and climbing of the Devils’s Staircase, the highest point on the trail.
 This is true hillwalking country and the extra effort is amply repaid by breath-taking mountain views.
 As you approach Fort William, the end of the Way, Ben Nevis comes into view rising above the conifer forests.
-If you have energy left after this superb 96-mile (154km) walk, an ascent of the highest mountain in Britain makes a fitting climax.

 Friday - Day 1: